willfurnass/video4fuze/README.txt

     python fuze.py INPUTFILE1 INPUTFILE2 ...

-    and it will conver every video you throw at it, and put the result in the same folder as the original, with postfix "_fuze" and extension ".avi".
+    and it will conver every video you throw at it, and put the result in the same folder as the original, with suffix "_fuze" and extension ".avi".

-Make sure "mencoder" and "ffmpeg" are in your path (or, in win32, the same folder as the main script), and that avi-mux GUI executable is in the root of the folder "avimuxgui" included in the package.
+Make sure "mencoder", "ffmpeg" and "fuzemux" are in your path (or, in win32, the same folder as the main script)